joebew42/mars-rover-kata/readme.md

 ## TODO

-- [F] Implement the obstacle detection before each move to a new square.
-      If a given command encounters an obstacle, the rover moves up to the last possible position, aborts the sequence and reports the obstacle.

 - [F] Being able to interpret a sequence of commands

-- [F] Implement obstacle detection before each move to a new square.
-      If a given sequence of commands encounters an obstacle, the rover moves up to the last possible position, aborts the sequence and reports the obstacle.
+- [F] If a given command encounters an obstacle, the rover moves up to the last possible position, aborts the sequence and reports the obstacle.

 - [R] Is there a better way to express `assertEquals(new Rover(new Position(-1, 0), WEST), rover);` in the test?